juliebro/orca-sightings-api/docs/reference/users-resource/users-post.md

 ## Return body

-Returns the information from the request body.
+Returns the information from the request body plus a unique ID.

 ```json
 {